shrey32/package-service/README.md

 backend uses `8090` port which is mentioned in `application.properties`. alternatively run `mvn package spring-boot:repackage` to create a jar and use.

+## API Details
+API details can be accessed from here `http://localhost:8090/swagger-ui.html`

 ## Setup Frontend
 open `package-frontend` in VSCode or any other editor.
 Run `npm install`